Child safety on Roblox: Middle East

-In 2018, the UAE government temporarily banned the platform in the country, becoming the first country in the Middle East to do so.
+In 2018, the United Arab Emirates temporarily banned the platform in the country, becoming the first country in the Middle East to do so.
 Later in 2020, authorities in Jordan imposed restrictions on access to the platform.
 During the same period, the Telecommunications Regulatory Authority of Oman banned access to the platform in the sultanate after multiple reports of inappropriate content being distributed by Roblox to minors.
 Turkey would ban the platform in August 2024 citing concerns that the content on the platform enabled child abuse.

 In August 2025, concerns over child safety on the platform led to Roblox being banned in Qatar and Kuwait.
-In the same month, Indonesia requested that Roblox strengthen its chat filters to remove harmful content and enhance child safety, warning that failure to comply could result in a ban.
-Authorities in the city of Surabaya also imposed local bans on Roblox in primary and secondary schools, citing multiple incidents where sexual predators had harassed minors through the platform, following requests from the local Ministry of Education.
 In addition, members of Bahrain's parliament also began drafting a bill to ban Roblox in the country following concerns about child safety.

+In October 2025, the Lebanese Association for Statistics, Training, and Development urged the Lebanese government to ban the video game following reports that 30% of minors in the country could be exposed to inappropriate content.
+That month, Iraq also banned the game, citing child safety and its incompatibility with "social values and traditions".
+In November 2025, the State of Palestine announced that it had banned Roblox to protect children digitally.

+In February 2026, the Egyptian Supreme Council for Media Regulation passed a statement banning access to Roblox, with concerns being "internet and social media use among children".
+The council is currently worked with the National Telecommunications Regulatory Authority in its effort to enforce the ban.
+On February 3, the Egyptian government decided to completely ban the platform following a decision by the Supreme Council for Media Regulation (SCMR), which had determined that the platform's content posed significant risks to minors over "violent content".